DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

     -------------------------------------------

   * Lower the basket until the LN just touches the bottom of the basket.
 Leave it there until boiling subsides
-   * Lower the basket further until LN is just below the test board and wait until boiling subsides - at least 30 seconds.
+  * Lower the basket further until LN is just below the test board and wait until boiling subsides (at least 30 seconds).
   * Lower to the bottom of the clam shell and wait 30 seconds.
 Watch the 16 channel GUI to make sure chip readout is stable.
    * Lower until chip and clam shell are fully submerged.
 If readout becomes unstable or synch is lost, tap the chip gently (ask shift leader)

  ![Submerged ADC test board](testboard_submerged_3.jpg)